 Cameroon communities empowered through outreach

-In July 2017, students and staff at the University of Buea ran two workshops with the local communities of Ndu and Bafut in the North West Region of Cameroon.
-The aim of these workshops was twofold.
-Firstly, these workshops created an opportunity for the researchers (disaster risk students) to present the findings of their research concerning the possible impacts of climate change on food and water security.
-Secondly, these workshops were an opportunity for open discussion and debate on possible mitigation strategies – a first step to reducing these communities’ vulnerability to these changes.
+In July 2017, students and staff at the university of Buea in Cameroon ran two outreach workshops with local communities of Ndu and Bafut in the North West Region of the country.
+The aim of these workshops were to present the findings of research conducted by disaster risk students concerning the possible impact of climate change on food and water security and open discussion and debate on possible mitigation strategies to reduce their impact and vulnerability.

-The research findings of the thesis revealed that for during this study period (1991 to 2014), the temperature in Ndu had increased by 1.2° C. In addition, the pattern of annual rainfall between 1991 and 2014 depicts a decreasing trend over Ndu.
-During this time, there was a decrease in yield of tea.
-An issue that was compounded by an increase in the population of pests that fed on the tea crops.
+The research findings of the thesis presented at the workshop revealed that for the past 24 years (1991 to 2014), temperature in Ndu had increased by 1.2° C. In terms of rainfall, the pattern of annual rainfall between 1991 and 2014 depicts a decreasing trend over Ndu.
+With regards to the relationship between rainfall and tea-yield, it was realised that tea yield was slightly decreasing.
+For temperature and tea yields, it was observed that the higher the temperature, the lower the yield of tea.
+Low tea yields in this case were favoured by an increase in pest population that fed on the tea crops.

-Several strategies were proposed to improve on the tea yields, including the introduction of drought-resistant species and improving the availability of meteorological data to the farm workers at the appropriate time so that they could better plan and prepare.
-The Estate Manager of NTE and other small-scale tea owners all expressed their concern for the decline in yields and their appreciation for this research.
+During the workshop several strategies were proposed to improve on the tea yields, including the introduction of drought-resistant species and availability of meteorological data to the farm workers at the appropriate time.
+These proposals were greatly appreciated by the Estate Manager of NTE and other small-scale tea owners who have been battling with declining yields for the last decade.

 Challenging water security in Bafut

-The findings presented to the community and stakeholders included that the majority of the people living in the South East of Bafut do not have access to sufficient quantity or quality potable water.
-For example, while the WHO standard of water/person/day is 20 litres, most people surveyed only access 6.5 litres/day.
-With regards to the quality of the water, all of the water sources in Bafut were contaminated with faecal coliform (bacteria).
-It is possible that this is caused by unregulated activity at the catchment sites, such as farming and cattle grazing; the absence of treatment protocols and the presence of rusted pipes.
+The research findings from the MSc thesis presented to the community and stakeholders revealed that the majority of the people living in the South East of Bafut do not have access to potable water as stipulated by the World Health Organization (WHO) both quantitatively and qualitatively.
+Quantitatively, the majority of the people have access only to 6.5 litres of water per person per day as opposed to WHO standard which is a minimum 20 litres of water per person each day.
+Qualitatively, all the water sources in Bafut were contaminated with faecal coliform (bacteria) linked to uncontrolled activity at the catchment sites such as farming and cattle grazing; the absence of treatment protocols and the presence of rusted pipes.

-As in the previous workshop, recommendations were made for improvement in the quantity and quality of the Bafut potable water sources.
-For quantity, the recommendation was that both field and remote sensing techniques be used to delineate catchment areas.
-Initial recommendations for improving water quality include that the water be boiled and filtered before drinking while the community work to put better measures in place.
+Just like at Ndu, recommendations were made for improvement in the quantity and quality of the Bafut potable water sources.
+For quantity, both field and remote sensing techniques were recommended to be used to delineate catchment areas.
+For quality improvement and control, boiling and filtering of the water before drinking were proposed for a start before better measures are put in place.